SEER for IT

 Estimating IT Projects

-PLAN, ANALYZE, AND MANAGE IT PROJECTS
+PLAN, ANALYZE, BUDGET AND MANAGE IT PROJECTS

 View SEER for IT Demo

-SEER for IT (SEER-IT) for estimating IT projects is the latest in a family of software estimation models developed by Galorath Incorporated.
+SEER for IT (SEER-IT) for estimating IT projects and ongoing services is the latest in a family of software estimation models developed by Galorath Incorporated.
 Designed for senior IT professionals, SEER-IT project estimation enables CIOs to significantly improve their success rates on complex IT projects based on the science of parametric modeling.

 Current expectations for IT extend well beyond simply managing routers, disks, and servers.
 Today's IT organizations are expected to optimize and orchestrate complex IT disciplines into a well behaved business-delivery machine, reconfiguring IT systems, as needed and on-the-fly to address specific corporate and line-of-business objectives.